simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 When it finds a failure, SimGrid automatically searches for the so-called critical transition.
 Before that transition, at least one exploration is correct; After it, all explorations are faulty.
 We hope that exhibiting critical transition will help you understanding the error.
-This option is disabled by default, unless when the model-checker is instructed to continue after the first deadlock (in which case it's enabled by default but you can still override this setting).
+This option is enabled by default, unless when the model-checker is instructed to continue after the first error (in which case it cannot properly look for the critical transition).

 .. _cfg=model-check/timeout-soft: